 Learning Objectives: Learning objectives are found at the beginning of each CME article.

-Accreditation statement(s): This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education through the joint sponsorship of Vindico Medical Education and Psychiatric Annals.
+This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education through the joint sponsorship of Vindico Medical Education and Pediatric Annals.
 Vindico Medical Education is accredited by the ACCME to provide continuing medical education for physicians.

 Credit designation: Vindico Medical Education designates this Journal-based CME activity for a maximum of 3 AMA PRA Category 1 Credits™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.